schemapress/Schema/readme.txt

 * Added new filter schema_about_page_output to allow dev extend markups.
 * Added new filter schema_contact_page_output to allow dev extend markups.
 * Added missing post meta to the plugin uninstall function.
+* Added new function for recursive array search to admin functions file.
+* Modified readme.txt file.

 = 1.5.9.9 =
 * Fixed category id on category pages.